Manilka99/Shopping-List-Android-Application/README.md

-Creating a README file for your GitHub repository is crucial for providing comprehensive information about your project, including setup instructions, usage guidelines, and other relevant details.
-Below is a suggested structure and content for your README file:

----

 # ShoppingList Android App

 Welcome to the ShoppingList Android App repository!
 This app allows users to manage shopping lists collaboratively using Firebase Realtime Database and Google Sign-In authentication.